Version: 1.0.0

 The signature must be generated using HMAC SHA-256 with the following process:

-Create an HMAC SHA-256 hash using the scenario's signature_secret as the key
+- Create an HMAC SHA-256 hash using the scenario's

 Security Best Practice: Using HMAC signatures as shown above is the recommended best practice for API security.
 The signature validates the authenticity of requests and ensures data integrity, protecting against tampering.
 Store your signature_secret securely and never expose it in client-side code.